-32 tech brands that spectacularly went bust or disappeared from existence - Pocket-lint
+37 tech brands that spectacularly went bust or disappeared from existence

 - Best known For: Online pet supplies

-Pets.com was internet business that sold pet supplies online during the dot-com boom.
+Pets.com was an internet business that sold pet supplies online during the dot-com boom.
 The company managed to sell well in the beginning due to the attention it initially got, but thanks to weak business fundamentals it lost money on most of those sales.
 This poor financial management would eventually spell the company's demise.

 Like Boo.com, Pets.com became one of the spectacular failures of the dot-com boom era.
-It's demise also took with it over $300 million in investment capital the company had managed to acquire during start-up.
+Its demise also took with it over $300 million in investment capital the company had managed to acquire during its start-up.

+Webvan was founded in 1996 during the peak of the dot-com bubble.
+The company was an online grocery business that delivered products directly to customers' homes.
+Webvan attempted an aggressive expansion plan aimed at rapid growth across 26 cities which lead to massive spending.
+The company peaked in 2000 with $178.5 million in sales but had also clocked up a massive $525.4 million in expenditure.

 Kozmo